vilmibm/gh-ext-dol/workshop.md

 ### Basic structure

-1. Open up main.go and delete everything except `package main` at the top.
+Open up main.go and delete everything except `package main` at the top.
+Then, fill in some new code:
-2. Add two new functions with the following signatures:
-  - `cli() error`, which for now just returns `nil`
-  - `main()`, which calls `cli()` and handles any error
-3. Add imports as necessary (if your editor doesn't do it automatically)

-Your code should look like:

 ```go
 package main